zephyrproject-rtos/zephyr/doc/board/arduino_101.rst

 Making a Backup
 ===============

-Before continuing, it is worth considering the creation of a backup image of the ROM device as it stands today.
-This would be necessary if you ever decide to run Arduino sketches on the hardware again as the Arduino IDE requires updating via a USB flashing method that is not currently supported by Zephyr.
+Before continuing, consider creating a backup image of the ROM device as it stands today.
+This would be necessary if you wanted to run Arduino sketches on the hardware again, as the Arduino IDE requires updating via a USB flashing method that is not currently supported by Zephyr.

-Typically Arduino hardware can re-program the Bootloader through connecting the ICSP header and issuing the "Burn Bootloader" option from the Arduino IDE.
+Typically Arduino hardware can re-program the Bootloader by connecting the ICSP header and issuing the "Burn Bootloader" option from the Arduino IDE.
 On the Arduino 101, this option is not currently functional.

 #.
-Make sure the Zephyr SDK has been installed on your platform.
+Confirm the Zephyr SDK has been installed on your platform.

 #.
-Open a terminal window
+Open a terminal window.

 #.
 Source the :file:`zephyr-env.sh` file.

 #.
 Change directories to :file:`$ZEPHYR_BASE`.

 #.
-In the termminal window , enter:
+In the terminal window, enter:

   .. code-block:: console